mdn/content/files/en-us/web/javascript/reference/global_objects/set/size/index.md

 {{EmbedInteractiveExample("pages/js/set-prototype-size.html")}}

-## Description
+## Syntax

+### Return value

-The value of `size` is an integer representing how many entries the `Set` object has.
-A set accessor function for `size` is `undefined`; you cannot change this property.
+The getter for `size` returns an integer representing how many entries the `Set` object has.

+There is no setter for `size`, so you cannot change this property's value using assignment.

 ## Examples